-This section contains guidance on HIV Pre -/ Post-Test counseling provided in HPTN 084-01.
+This section contains guidance on HIV Pre -/ Post-Test counseling and adherence counseling provided in HPTN 084.

-HIV Pre-/ Post-Test counseling is required at all study visits when an HIV test is done.
+HIV Pre -/ Post-Test counseling is required at all study visits.
 All counseling should be provided in a non-judgmental participant-centered manner that responds to current participant needs for information, education, support, skills building, and/or referrals.
 Participants' needs are likely to change over time; counseling provided should also change over time accordingly.

 All counseling process outcomes should be documented in participant study records.
 Proper documentation may be achieved by using counseling checklists, worksheets, and other tools, as well as counselors' chart notes.
-To support ongoing participant-centered counseling over time, documentation of each counseling session should include enough information and detail to inform and guide the participant's next counseling session.
+To support ongoing participant-centered counseling over time, documentation of each counseling session should include sufficient information and detail to inform and guide the participant's next counseling session.